CeanQuinn/CS422-Project2/README.md

-CS 422 Project 2 - Music Community Dashboard
+CS 422 Project 2 - Enhanced Spotify Search

 ## NOTES
-All referenced scripts will be in /utils
+All referenced scripts will be in /utils.
-Some of them are simple wrappers others are more in depth *Intended to be ran in windows CMD terminal, while in the root project directory.
+Some of them are simple wrappers others are more in depth.
+*Intended to be ran in windows CMD terminal, while in the root project directory.
 Please make sure the terminal you are using is CMD; vscode typically defaults to poweshell.*

 ## Venv setup and use